saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 Create the minion VM folder
 ---------------------------
 Create a folder in which you will store your minion's VM.
-In my case it's going to be a minion folder in my $home directory.
+In this tutorial, it's going to be a minion folder in the $home directory.

 .. code-block:: bash